 MID-WEST: Mary Groth, 3465 Boston Mills Road, Richfield, OH 44286, firstname.lastname@example.org

 Contact the Chairman when you are ready to mail in your application.
-She will tell you which reviewer you should forward your complete application packet to.
-We share the workload.
+The Chairman will tell you which reviewer you should forward your complete application packet to.
 Your application may not always be assessed by your nearest local reviewer.

 © 1996-2016 Siberian Husky Club of America, Inc., All rights reserved